tryswift/trySwiftAppFinal/Pods/Freddy/README.md

 )
 ```

+### iOS 7

+If you would like to use Freddy with iOS 7, then you will need to copy Freddy's source files into your project.
+Embedded frameworks are only supported in iOS 8+.
+You can add Freddy as a submodule (see above), and then make sure to add the source files to your project.

 ## Setting Breakpoint Errors

 It can be helpful to set breakpoints for errors when you start working with a new set of JSON.